lala-la-flaca/DevOpsBootcamp_11_AWS_EKS__CICD_pipeline_DockerHub/README.md

              port: 80
              targetPort: 8080
    ```
-7. Update the Jenkins file with the environment block to add the APP_NAME env variable and the EKS env variables.
+7. Update the Jenkins file with the environment block to add the APP_NAME env variable and the AWS plugin env variables
    ```bash
       environment {
           KUBECONFIG = "${env.WORKSPACE}/kubeconfig"